Main Street Capital Corporation

 ⚠ What to Watch

-- • Free cash flow dividend coverage is extremely tight at 1.02x, corresponding to a high 97.6% cash flow payout ratio (though this is standard regulatory behavior for BDCs).
+- • Free cash flow dividend coverage is extremely tight at 1.00x, which is standard for the regulated payout structure but requires flawless portfolio execution.

 📊 Historical Trends (10 Years)